This post may contain affiliate links. Please read our disclosure policy.

 - If youโve refrigerated the dough, work with it straight from the refrigerator.
 If you havenโt, place the tightly sealed dough in the refrigerator to chill for at least 15 minutes before working with it, as itโs easiest to work with when itโs chilled.

-Bake the pizza.
+Bake the pizza

 - Remove the crust from the oven using a pizza peel or large spatula.
-At this point, the parbaked crust can be cooled completed, wrapped tightly and frozen for at least one month.
+At this point, the parbaked crust can be cooled completely, wrapped tightly and frozen for at least one month.
 Simply defrost at room temperature, and then continue with the recipe as written.

 - To continue preparing the dough, add your favorite toppings to the parbaked crust, and return the pizza to the hot oven until any cheese is melted and the edges have browned and puffed (another 5 to 7 minutes).